 If, after considering everything we raised, you are certain that you want to kickstart your rental arrangements, click here to get some templates.

-Licence giving the licensee the right to occupy the commercial property for a defined length of time.
-A licensee has only personal interest, and this interest can be revoked by the landowner at any time.
+A licence gives the licensee the right to occupy the commercial property for a defined length of time.
+A licensee has an only personal interest, and this interest can be revoked by the landowner at any time.
 This is a shared office arrangement drafted in neutral form.

-Licence giving the licensee the right to occupy the commercial property for a defined length of time.
-A licensee has only a personal interest, and this interest can be revoked by the landowner at any time.
+A licence gives the licensee the right to occupy the commercial property for a defined length of time.
+A licensee only has a personal interest in the property, and this interest can be revoked by the landowner at any time.
 This is a shared office arrangement drafted in favour of the Licensor.

-Licensee Licence giving the licensee the right to occupy the commercial property for a defined length of time.
-A licensee has only a personal interest, and this interest can be revoked by the landowner at any time.
+Licensee Licence gives the licensee the right to occupy the commercial property for a defined length of time.
+A licensee only has only a personal interest, and this interest can be revoked by the landowner at any time.
 This is a shared office arrangement drafted in favour of the Licensee.

 Tenancy Agreement for the lease of commercial property with options on rent-free period and early termination.
 The term is generally less than 3 years.
 This is drafted in neutral form.